elusive/WPF.Airprint/README.md

 can be used to discover network printers on the local domain where executed.
 Once discovered you can select one of the network printers and add a queue for it and print a PDF file from your local drive as a test.

+> NOTE:  The issue of creating the files volume using the docker remote api prevents the actual print call from functioning in the demo.

 ### Futures